mpieva/quicksand/docs/source/flags.rst

     - Use Docker as container software

   * - debug
-    - Keep intermediate files in the :file:`work` directory
+    - dont delete intermediate files in the :file:`work` directory after successful quicksand execution